sujathakrishna2811/azure-mlops-practice/titanic-survival/README.md

   "probabilities": [0.18],
   "latency_ms": 25
 }

-Features Used
+# 9. Features Used:

 The model uses the following input features:

-Pclass
+- Pclass
-Sex
+- Sex
-Age
+- Age
-SibSp
+- SibSp
-Parch
+- Parch
-Fare
+- Fare
-Embarked
+- Embarked

-Additional features are created during preprocessing:
+# 10. Additional features are created during preprocessing:

-Family_Size = SibSp + Parch
+- Family_Size = SibSp + Parch
-Alone = 1 if Family_Size is 0 else 0
+- Alone = 1 if Family_Size is 0 else 0
-Model Evaluation Metrics
+- Model Evaluation Metrics

-The model logs the following metrics to MLflow:
+# 11. The model logs the following metrics to MLflow:

-accuracy
+- accuracy
-val_auc
+- val_auc
-Notes
+- Notes

 This project is intended as a learning and portfolio project to demonstrate practical MLOps skills using Azure Machine Learning and GitHub Actions.